Brandon Thomas-Asante: Coventry City

 On 1 August 2024, Thomas-Asante signed for Championship club Coventry City on a four-year contract for an undisclosed fee.
 On 3 August, he made his debut in a pre-season friendly against SV Werder Bremen who compete in the Bundesliga.
 On 27 August, Thomas-Asante scored his first goal for Coventry City in a 1–0 win against Oxford United in the second round of the EFL Cup.
 On 1 October, Thomas-Asante scored his first league goal for Coventry City in a 3–0 win against Blackburn Rovers.

-Thomas-Asante was named EFL Championship Player of the Month for October 2025 having scored six goals in as many matches as Coventry topped the league.
+In the following season, Thomas-Asante was named EFL Championship Player of the Month for October 2025 having scored six goals in as many matches as Coventry topped the league.
+In total, he scored 13 goals across 32 games in a season which saw Frank Lampard's Sky Blues top the Championship and win promotion to the Premier League for the first time in their history.

 International career

 In December 2023, Thomas-Asante was pre-called up by the Ghana national football team for the 2023 Africa Cup of Nations.

 He made his debut for the Ghana national team on 10 June 2024 in a World Cup qualifier against the Central African Republic at the Baba Yara Stadium.
 He substituted Mohammed Kudus in the 89th minute of a 4–3 Ghana victory.
 He scored his first goal for Ghana during a 2–1 defeat against Nigeria during the 2025 Unity Cup on 28 May 2025.

+On 2 June 2026, Thomas-Asante was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.
+He made two appearances at the tournament, coming on as a substitute in group stage games against Panama and Croatia.

 Personal life

-Born in England, Thomas-Asante is of Ghanaian and Jamaican descent.
+Brandon Thomas-Asante was born on 27 December 1998, in Milton Keynes, England, to a Ghanaian father and a Jamaican mother.
+As a youth, Thomas-Asante was a keen street dancer.